 Is Barebells or RXBAR healthier?

-RXBAR is healthier than Barebells.
-RXBAR avoids artificial sweeteners and seed oils (Barebells has both).
+RXBAR Classic is healthier than Barebells.
+RXBAR Classic avoids artificial sweeteners, sugar alcohols, and seed oils (Barebells has all three).
 However, That's All Protein is cleaner than both — using grass-fed protein and organic ingredients.

 Why is Barebells so popular?

 Barebells has excellent marketing — Scandinavian design, fitness influencer partnerships, and tasty candy-like flavors.
 They also hit popular macros (20g protein, low sugar on label).
-But popularity doesn't mean healthy — the ingredient list reveals sucralose, maltitol, and vegetable oils.
+But popularity doesn't mean healthy — the ingredient list reveals sucralose, maltitol, sunflower oil, and collagen padding.

 Why We're Different From Barebells